AIVF Privacy Policy

 8. Data Subject Rights

 Individuals have rights concerning their personal data.
-If you wish to exercise your privacy rights under applicable law (including the EU or UK GDPR and the California Consumer Privacy Act as amended by the California Privacy Rights Act (CCPA)), please contact us by email at privacy@aivf.co.
-Such rights may include – to the extent applicable to you – the right to know/request access to (specific pieces of personal data collected; categories of personal data collected; categories of sources from whom the personal data was collected; purpose of collecting personal data; categories of third parties with whom we have shared personal data), to request rectification or erasure of your personal data held with AIVF, or to restrict or object to such personal data’s processing, or to obtain a copy or port such personal data, or the right to equal services and prices (e.g. freedom from discrimination)(each to the extent available to you under the laws which apply to you).If you are a GDPR-protected individual, you also have the right to lodge a complaint with the relevant supervisory authority in the EEA or the UK, as applicable.
+If you wish to exercise your privacy rights under applicable law (including the EU or UK General Data Protection Regulation (“GDPR”) and the CCPA please contact us by email at privacy@aivf.co.
+Such rights may include – to the extent applicable to you – the right to know/request access to (specific pieces of personal data collected; categories of personal data collected; categories of sources from whom the personal data was collected; purpose of collecting personal data; categories of third parties to whom we have disclosed personal data), to request correction or erasure of your personal data held with AIVF, or to restrict or object to such personal data’s processing (including the right to direct us not to sell or share your personal data to third parties now or in the future, as described below), or to port such personal data, or the right to equal services and prices (e.g., freedom from discrimination) (each to the extent available to you under the laws which apply to you).
+Under some regulatory frameworks, such as the GDPR, you may also have the right to lodge a complaint with the relevant supervisory authority, as applicable.
+These rights are also subject to various exclusions and exceptions under applicable laws.
+We will not charge a fee to process or respond to your verifiable privacy request unless it is excessive, repetitive, or manifestly unfounded.
+If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.
+Alternatively, we may refuse to comply with your request in such circumstances.

 9. Data Controller/Processor